 In 2018, a new eruption of Kīlauea volcano changed the island of Hawai‘i forever.
 From May through August the summit area of the park was dramatically changed by tens of thousands of earthquakes, towering ash plumes, and a massive collapse of Kīlauea caldera.
-Both the Jaggar Museum and Hawaiian Volcano Observatory were severely damaged from the thousands of earthquakes during the eruption.
+Both Jaggar Museum and Hawaiian Volcano Observatory were severely damaged from the thousands of earthquakes during the eruption.
 Once one of the most treasured visitor contact stations, Jaggar Museum, will soon be demolished.

 The first buildings, originally referred to as the "Uwekahuna Museum," were constructed by the Hawaii Volcano Research Association in 1927 at Uēkahuna, an area of deep cultural significance to Native Hawaiians and considered by many to be sacred.
 Soon after construction, the buildings were transferred over to the National Park Service (NPS).
 The first buildings consisted of a small museum, known as the "naturalist building" and a lecture hall to accommodate the growing numbers of visitors.
 The lecture hall building also served as offices for the Hawaiian Volcano Observatory.
 The visitor serving areas was later renamed Jaggar Museum in honor of Dr. Thomas A. Jaggar, the renowned volcanologist who first introduced the notion of having a permanent geologic observatory and laboratory on the island.
 Dr. Jaggar managed the research program in the park for decades.